-Our critical accounting policies and significant estimates are detailed in our 2017 Annual Report.
-Our critical accounting policies and significant estimates have not changed from those previously disclosed in our 2017 Annual Report, except for those accounting subjects mentioned in the section of the notes to the condensed consolidated financial statements titled Adoption of Recent Accounting Pronouncements.
+Our critical accounting policies and significant estimates are detailed in our 2018 Annual Report.
+Our critical accounting policies and significant estimates have not changed from those previously disclosed in our 2018 Annual Report, except for those accounting subjects discussed in the section of Note 2 to the unaudited condensed consolidated financial statements titled Adoption of Recent Accounting Pronouncements included in this Quarterly Report on Form 10-O.